Hendrix-CS/csci270/labs/music1.md

 ## Sonic Pi, Part 2

-Write a Sonic Pi program that takes inspiration from two distinct aspects of your piece and at least one aspect of the other two selected pieces.
-The music produced should be 40-80 seconds in duration.
-It should also employ at least three distinct synthesizer sounds.
+Write a Sonic Pi program that:
+* Takes inspiration from two distinct aspects of your piece and at least one aspect of the other two selected pieces.
+* The music produced should be 40-80 seconds in duration.
+* It should employ at least three distinct synthesizer sounds.
+* At least one of the synthesizer sounds should employ modifications to the `attack`, `decay`, `sustain`, `sustain_level`, or `release` parameters.

+Answer the following questions:
+1. What are the four aspects of the instrumental pieces from which you drew inspiration?

+2. How did you express those aspects in your program?

 ## To Submit
-* Answers to the questions above.
+* Answers to the questions above in a PDF document.
 * Your two Sonic Pi programs.